mathdevelop/will-it-rain/README.md

-# Vai Chover?
+# Will It Rain?

-**Vai Chover** identifica se há possibilidade de chuva na cidade obtida pela localização ou informada manualmente pelo usuário, respondendo à esta pergunta sem dados técnicos e gráficos difíceis de interpretar.
-Veja abaixo o que foi utilizado no projeto:
+**Will It Rain** identifies whether there is a possibility of rain in the city obtained by the location or informed manually by the user, answering this question without technical data and graphics difficult to interpret.
+See below what was used in the project: *[Leia em Português](README.pt.md)

 - React
 - React Hooks
 - Context API
-- Consulta à API (axios)
+- API query (axios)
-- Internacionalização (Português / Inglês - i18next)
+- Internationalization (Portuguese / English - i18next)
-- Roteamento (React Router)
+- Routing (React Router)
 - Material Design (Material-UI)